On the asymptotic translation lengths on the sphere complexes and the generalized fibered cone: Introduction

-Another application of our results is related to minimal asymptotic translation lengths of subgroups of mapping class groups.
-Those quantities have been studied in various settings: Teichm\"uller spaces (\cite{agol2016pseudo}, \cite{hironaka2011fibered}) and curve graphs (\cite{gadre2011minimal}, \cite{kin2019small}).
-For the curve graph $\mathcal{C}_g$ of a closed orientable surface of genus $g$, the asymptote of the minimal asymptotic translation lengths of handlebody groups on curve graphs was shown.
-In the following, $L_{\mathcal{C}_g}(\mathcal{H}_g)$ is the minimal asymptotic translation length of the handlebody group $\mathcal{H}_g$ on the curve graph $\mathcal{C}_g$.
+Another application of our results is related to minimal asymptotic translation lengths of subgroups of mapping class groups of surfaces.
+Let $S_g$ be a closed connected orientable surface of genus $g \ge 2$ and denote its mapping class group by $\Mod(S_g)$.